huntabyte/shadcn-svelte/apps/www/src/content/installation.md

 - `AccordionItem.svelte`
 - `AccordionTrigger.svelte`

-Each of which can be imported from the `accordion/index.ts` file like so:
+They can then be imported from the `accordion/index.ts` file like so:

 ```ts
 import * as Accordion from '$components/ui/accordion"